2025 Agenda

 Three 15-minute deep-dive technical presentations

-- Tech and AI applications for road freight
+- Tech and AI applications for road freight: Optimize

 Station 3: Innovation centre tour

-Tour of the innovation centre by innovation centre host discussing some of the key industry developments.
+Tour of the innovation centre learning about some key industry developments:

 Wednesday 24 September